google/clusterfuzz/docs/getting-started/local_instance.md

 ## Local Google Cloud Storage
 We simulate [Google Cloud Storage] using your local filesystem.
-By default, this is stored at `local/storage/local_gcs` in your checkout.
+By default, this is stored at `local/storage/local_gcs` in your ClusterFuzz checkout.
 You can override it using `--storage-path` when running `run_server` command and then specifying the same path using `--server-storage-path` when running `run_bot` command.

 Under this location, objects are stored in `<bucket>/objects/<object path>` and metadata is stored in `<bucket>/metadata/<object path>`.